 To learn more about available discounts contact Ms. Kim Everhart at 1-800-255-5747 ext 111 or by email at email@example.com.

-PLEASE NOTE: For Online Video/Audio Training programs: Payment must be made at the time of purchase.
-If Purchase Orders are used the program will not be accessible until payment has been received.
+PLEASE NOTE: For On Demand Video/Audio Training programs: Payment must be made at the time of purchase.
+If you need to submit payment with anything other than a credit card then the program will not be accessible until payment or a signed/approved PO has been received.

-The PO Request for an Invoice should contain the following information: Product name by title and the quantity, the full name of the person(s) who will be viewing the training & their email address(s) along with the appropriate billing information; e.g. complete billing address, phone number and email address where the invoice is to be sent.
+The PO OR request for an Invoice should contain the following information: Product name by title and the quantity, the full name of the person(s) who will be viewing/listening to the training & their email address(s) along with the appropriate billing information; e.g. complete billing address, phone number and email address where the invoice is to be sent.
 Invoices will not be mailed unless requested.

 The Instructor - Joseph P. Buckley, CRT